fjkz/tt-runner/doc/en/README.md

 If we set `--color` option, the console output is colored.

-The result is also output to the directory specified with `-o` option. `result.txt` is the TAP formatted result. `*.out` are the standard out and the standard error of each script.
+The result is also output to the directory specified with `-o` option. `result.txt` is the TAP-formatted result. `*.out` are the standard out and the standard error of each script.

 ```
 $ tt-runner sample/test-simple -o result 1>/dev/null 2>/dev/null